Esmeraldakandis/Tikob/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+This means if you modify TiKòb and run it as a service, you must make your source code available to users.

 ---